Requirements to Adopt a Child

 Adoption Choices of Arizona adheres to each state’s private domestic adoption laws and requirements.
 If you are eligible to adopt in your state, you are likely eligible to adopt through us.

-FAQ about the requirements to adopt a child through our agency:
+A few FAQ about the requirements to adopt a child through our agency:

 Do I have to be married to adopt a child?